Open Data Hub logo

 The Deployed models page opens.

-For each model, the page shows details such as the model name, the project in which the model is deployed, the serving runtime that the model uses, and the deployment status.
+For each model, the page shows details such as the model name, the project in which the model is deployed, the model-serving runtime that the model uses, and the deployment status.

 2. Optional: For a given model, click the link in the Inference endpoint column to see the inference endpoints for the deployed model.